doombubbles/rogue-remix/LATEST.md

 ### Boosts Changes

 NK has also added a CHIMPS curse option for turning off Boosts mid-game, as well as a nice QoL feature to have them queued anyway.
-So, the "Boosts Remix" setting is just becoming the "Boosts In Shop" (still default on) setting which controls the Boosts appearing in merchant shops.
+So, the "Boosts Remix" setting is just becoming the "Boosts In Shop" setting which controls the Boosts appearing in merchant shops.
+With the new ability to do multiple trades from the shop, this is now a very strong feature so the setting is becoming Default Off.

-This is something that may be revisited in a future update, given that it's now a bit confusing since they also added their own permanent artifact versions of the Boosts.

 ### Vanilla Artifact Changes